facebookresearch/eft/README_run_eft.md

 │        └── train2014           # the folder with image files
 └── ...
 ```
-Note that you may use symbolic links to setup this folder structure
+Note that you may use symbolic links to setup the folder structure

 ## Run preprocessing
-- This process convert the raw 2D annotation data into a unified format, saved in npz
+- This process converts the raw 2D annotation data into a unified format (in npz)
 - Run the following
 ```
 python -m eft.db_processing.coco